Google upgrades search features as it faces antitrust scrutiny

 House investigation faults Amazon, Apple, Facebook and Google for engaging in anti-competitive monopoly tactics

-Google makes thousands of small changes to its search engine every year and has been investing heavily in artificial intelligence research to power its service.
+Google makes thousands of small changes to its search engine every year and has been investing heavily in artificial-intelligence research to power its service.
 Last year, the company announced what it said was the biggest change to its search algorithm with a software tweak to better interpret sentences.

 Google has also come under fire for promoting its own products on search results pages, burying competitor’s services under Google travel results or shopping or YouTube videos.
 The company has acquired dozens of smaller companies over the years to build out these products — deals regulators have investigated but largely allowed to proceed.